Substance Use

 You can recover from AUD with help from addiction specialists.
 The earlier you seek help, the less likely you are to overdose or have a detrimental outcome.

-If you find the need to sober up multiple times a week, you might have an addiction.
+If you are a drinker and find the need to sober up multiple times a week, you might have an addiction.
 Addiction is a mental disease that requires professional care.
 It causes changes to the way you think and behave.
 Comprehensive care is the key to addressing the psychological and physical changes caused by drug addiction.

 A comprehensive approach to addiction includes detox and support from others.
-Evidence-based treatment modalities such as cognitive behavioral therapy and SMART recovery are helpful in preventing relapse.
+Evidence-based treatment modalities such as cognitive behavioral therapy and SMART recovery help prevent relapse and further substance abuse.

-If you’re ready to embark on a life free from addiction, we’re here to help.
+If you’re ready to begin a life free from addiction, we’re here to help.

-The addiction specialists at Zinnia Health are prepared to meet you along your journey to sobriety.
+The addiction specialists and healthcare providers at Zinnia Health are prepared to meet you along your journey to sobriety.
 Together we can facilitate a successful path toward recovery.
 Call us at (855) 430-9439 to learn about our comprehensive addiction approach.

 Call us